jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 > Who has the right to vote?

 ## Tail Generation Pattern
 This blog is getting long.
 Do you remember the first prompt patterns presented without scrolling back up?
+Probably not.

 Sometimes our conversations with an LLM/GenAI get long, and the LLM/GenAI may start to forget some of the early prompts.
 The __Tail Generate Pattern__ asks the LLM to remember the initial context of the session by having it repeat it.
 It’s much like people repeating new phone numbers to keep them in their short-term memory until they can write them down or place the call.

 The pattern can be activated by adding the following at the end of the initial prompts:
 >At the end, …

 And then reemphasize the original context.
-This isn’t quite as cut-and-paste as some other prompt patterns, so here’s an example.
+This isn’t quite as cut-and-paste as some other prompt patterns, so here’s an example which extends the [Meeting of the Minds](https://jhumelsine.github.io/2024/09/25/prompt-engineering-patterns1.html#meeting-of-the-minds).

 ### Meeting of the Minds Revisited
 > Act as four personas: Galileo Galilei, Isaac Newton, Albert Einstein and Stephen Hawking.